namvnngu/mini-c/string_inspector/README.md

 # String Inspector

-A simple terminal program prints a string in different formats namely ASCII, Hex, Decimal and Binary.
+A simple terminal program prints a string in ASCII, Hex, Decimal and Binary.